 Frequently Asked Questions about Minimally Invasive MAKOplasty® Partial Knee Surgery

-MAKOplasty partial knee resurfacing is an innovative treatment option for patients who are living with early to mid-stage knee osteoarthritis disease in the inner, top or outer portion of the knee (unicompartmental knee or uni knee surgery).
+MAKOplasty® partial knee resurfacing is an innovative treatment option for patients living with early to mid-stage knee osteoarthritis disease in the inner, top or outer portion of the knee (unicompartmental knee or uni knee surgery).
 It can also be performed as a bicompartmental knee surgery.

 MAKO’s RIO system features a robotic arm that assists the orthopedic surgeon in several ways.
 First, it combines patient-specific, three-dimensional modeling for pre-surgical planning.
 Then, during the procedure, the combination of a robotic arm and computer navigation provide the surgeon with real-time visual, tactile and auditory feedback, enabling reproducible precision and optimal positioning of the implant within the knee.